Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Dynamical and disc wind ejecta from templates

 \subsection{Equation of state of neutron star}

 Low latency / near real-time GW searches do not provide information concerning the compactness of the compact objects.
 But, for a fixed equation of state that does not support twin stars, fixing the mass of a neutron star fixes the baryonic mass $m^{\rm bar}$.
 Equally, it fixes the radius $R$ and also the compactness by means of the relation $C = \frac{Gm}{Rc^2}$, where $G$, $m$, and $c$ are the gravitational constant, the mass of the compact object, and the speed of light in vacuum.
 In the literature, there are several equation of state candidates.
 One possibility is to assume a popular one, e.g.~\citet{Douchin:2001sv}, or to sample a number of equations of state simultaneously, e.g.,~\citet{PhysRevD.99.084049,Capano:2019eae,Dietrich:2020lps}.
 We do the latter using the 4-parameter spectral representation of the equation of state presented in \citet{Abbott:2018exr}.
+More specifically, the spectral representation decomposes the equation of state's adiabatic index $\Gamma$ into a polynomial in the logarithm of the pressure with coefficients $\{\gamma\} = (\gamma_0, \gamma_1, \gamma_2, \gamma_3)$~\citep{Lindblom:2010bb, 2012PhRvD..86h4003L, Lindblom:2013kra}.
+Given the specification of a low-density crust model, which we take to be \textit{Skyrme Lyon} (SLY)~\citep{Douchin:2001sv}, and the requirement of smooth matching, the equation of state is uniquely specified by its spectral parameters.

 For every $(m_1, m_2)$, we sample independently the compactness for each component.
 To do so, we marginalize over the 2396 GW170817-like equations of state presented in \cite{Abbott:2018exr}.
 For each equation of state, the compactnesses $C_1=C(m_1)$ and $C_2=C(m_2)$, as well as the baryonic mass of the lighter object $m^{\rm bar}_2=m^{\rm bar}(m_2)$ are calculated, and a maximum neutron star mass is prescribed.
 For each sample, if one of the components has a mass higher than this threshold (defined by the equation-of-state dependent maximum neutron star mass), it is considered to be a black hole.\footnote{Note that spinning NSs can support $\sim20\%$ more mass~\citep{10.1093/mnras/stw575}, but we neglect this as all known Galactic NS have relatively low spins.} This allows us to put each sample in one of the three categories: BNS, NSBH, and BBH.
 This marginalization procedure yields a list of 7-tuples $(q, m_\mathrm{chirp}, \chi_\mathrm{eff}, C_1, C_2, m^{\rm bar}_2, f)$, where $f \in \{0, 1, 2\}$ stands for the type of binary: BNS ($f=0$) or NSBH ($f=1$) or BBH ($f=2$).
 The size of this list of samples is equal to the number of initial MBTA templates times 2396 (the number of equations of states).
 For those samples consistent with being BBHs, we assume that there are no ejecta.
 For the BNS and NSBH cases, we calculate the ejecta mass and velocity as described in the following.